infinum/ember-form-object/README.md

 ### TODOs (by priority)
 * Example page & docs
-* Use ember dependency injection to load form classes
 * Remove lodash dependency
-* Get rid of "container" deprecation warning when instantiating form object
 * Better test coverage
 * Remove form-loss feature from route mixin and just add it as an example
 * Add blueprints for ember-cli